-Any request for mental health leave shall be treated as strictly confidential by all parties involved and shall not be discussed or disclosed outside the officer's immediate chain of command, and only as necessary to facilitate the use of the leave.
-Any officer or supervisor who becomes aware of behavioral changes and suggests the officer seek mental health leave shall not discuss that matter with any third party.
+Any request for mental health leave shall be treated as strictly confidential by all parties involved and shall not be discussed or disclosed outside the officer's or telecommunicator's immediate chain of command, and only as necessary to facilitate the use of the leave.
+Any officer, telecommunicator or supervisor who becomes aware of behavioral changes and suggests they seek mental health leave shall not discuss that matter with any third party.
 Any breach of this confidentiality shall be grounds for discipline up to, and including, termination.

-Confidentiality may be waived by the officer seeking mental health leave.
-Confidentiality may be waived under circumstances which indicate the officer is a danger to themselves or others and department personnel must confer with mental health professionals.
+Confidentiality may be waived by the officer or telecommunicator seeking mental health leave.
+Confidentiality may be waived under circumstances which indicate the officer or telecommunicator is a danger to themselves or others and department personnel must confer with mental health professionals.